w3c/wai-media-guide/planning.md

 ### Descriptive Transcripts

-<p>Although WCAG Level AA does not require descriptive transcripts for videos (or basic transcript for audio-only), we recommend them because they:</p>
+<p>Although WCAG Level AA does not require descriptive transcripts for videos, we recommend them because they:</p>
 <ul>
   <li>are needed for most videos to be accessible to people who are &quot;Deaf-blind&quot;</li>
   <li>meet a wide range of accessibility needs</li>